 We thoughtfully partner with experts to support teachers providing culturally relevant instruction to students.
 Teachers learn about the theory and rationale of a culturally and historically responsive education, while also learning how to practically embed these critical components into the curriculum.
 The goal is to create an educational experience that is grounded in empathy, equity, and cultural appreciation.

 Educator Professional Development

 Each year we host a “Back to School Literacy Kickoff” that gives our teachers and leaders the opportunity to learn from literacy consultants and expert educators.
-Presenters share how to effectively implement research-based literacy strategies into their reading, writing, and grammatical instruction. span a variety of diverse professions and expands post-secondary career options for each student.
+Presenters share how to effectively implement research-based literacy strategies into their reading, writing, and grammatical instruction.

 We created this collaborative for instructional and reading coaches to practice how to best examine data and growth opportunities and create campus-focused initiatives that will improve student literacy throughout the year.
 Based on notable gaps in reading achievement, each participating campus’ educators will take part in a needs assessment, tailored strategic planning and professional development, as well as receive ongoing coaching for their leadership on campus.